MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-header-properties.md

 > [!NOTE]
 > - Use the new form designer.
 The classic form designer does not provide the ability to show or hide the header flyout.
 > - The visibility of header flyout can only be controlled when using high-density form header.
 When using low-density header, the header flyout is automatically displayed or hidden based on the number of fields in the header and the width of the form.
-> - An image for an entity will be displayed in the header only if the image is selected in the **Primary Attribute** field for the entity.
-For more information about this field, see [Image fields](../common-data-service/types-of-fields.md#image-fields).
+> - An image for an entity will be displayed in the header only if the **Primary Imagine** attribute is defined for the entity and the form property **Show image in the form** is enabled.
+More information: [Image fields](../common-data-service/types-of-fields.md#image-fields).
 Developers can specify an image for an entity by using the [EntityMetadata.PrimaryImageAttribute](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata.primaryimageattribute?view=dynamics-general-ce-9) attribute.

 ## Form designer messages related to form headers